 For example, you might supplement your income by tutoring something you're an expert on, on Skype or Zoom.
-Or, you can consider dog-walking or even odd jobs near you.
+Or, you can consider dog-walking or even a cleaning service.
 Whatever you do, your monthly surplus of income will increase dollar-for-dollar, and you can use it to invest for your future or pay down debt.

 Debt is a four-letter word and almost always bad.
 Naturally, debt payments eat into the monthly income surplus.
 In other terms, more debt means less to invest.
 However, pre-retirement, there are two types of debt to consider.

 Good Debt: Good debt is any debt that is secured by an asset.
 The most common example of good debt is one's mortgage.
 The home is an asset that (usually) appreciates over time.